The Wine Lover's Guide to Coffee

 Joe-ography

 Wine can be divided into Old World and New World.
-Here are coffee’s three basic regions and a flavor profile for each.
+Here are coffee’s

 The Americas